| 20 February, uphill

 to wobbly rubbery appendages and we still had some 45

 kilometers to make our final destination.
+Our guidebook described

 the terrain as flat for the next hours and a pair of